fpavageau/java-thread-tools/README.md

     $ cat thread-dump-7660-20140829-1040*.log | jtgrep -c RUN
     92

+### Usage

+Running the command without any parameter will show its options:

+    $ jtgrep
+    Usage: jtgrep [-i] [-v] PATTERN [FILE...]
+        -c Replace normal output by a count of matching threads for each input file -h Suppress the prefixing of file names on output when counting -H Print the file name for each match when counting -i Ignore case distinctions in the pattern
+        -v Invert the sense of matching, to select non-matching threads

 ### Dependencies

 It works best with GNU awk, as `mawk` doesn't have an option to ignore the case.